 Take the solar train to the beach

-The Byron Bay Railroad Company has been operating the railway since December 2017.
+The Byron Bay Railroad Company has been operating the solar train since December 2017.
 The rolling stock is a lovingly restored two-car passenger train from 1949.
 Its roof now features 6.5 kilowatts of flexible solar panels.
 Originally it was powered by two diesel engines.
 One was removed and replaced by a battery with a capacity of 77 kilowatt hours and the associated electronics.
 The second diesel engine remains on board for emergencies.
 Two 220-kilowatt electric motors now provide the propulsion.
 When braking, up to 25 per cent of the energy can be recovered and fed back into the battery.

 The train needs around five kilowatt hours of electricity for a return trip on the approximately 3.5-kilometer route between Byron Bay station and North Beach.
 The train commutes nine times each day between its two stations, so one battery charge is enough for practically the entire day.